MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/tree-view.md

 Private Sub OrderButton_Click(sender As Object, e As RoutedEventArgs)
     FlavorList.Text = String.Empty
     ToppingList.Text = String.Empty
-    For Each node As TreeViewNode In DessertTree.SelectedNodes If node.Parent.Content?.ToString() = "Flavors" Then
+    For Each node As muxc.TreeViewNode In DessertTree.SelectedNodes If node.Parent.Content?.ToString() = "Flavors" Then
             FlavorList.Text += node.Content & "; "
         ElseIf node.HasChildren = False Then